engineyard/kubernetes-workshop/02-secrets-environment-variables.md

+# Secrets and Environment Variables

+Set environment variable `RAILS_ENV` to production on our Rails app using `env` config.
+Set environment variable `SECRET_KEY_BASE` using a kubernetes secret.
+Connect to an externally configured RDS database connecting a pre-configured secret to `DATABASE_URL`.

+# Steps

 So far we've been using sqlite.
 If we kill the running pod, and let the deployment recreate it, the hit counter will start over back where it was when we built the docker image.

     $ seq 5 | xargs -I{} curl ae036ae591e7611e782cc0add41e3562-1667221753.us-east-1.elb.amazonaws.com